Azure/aad-pod-identity/test/e2e/README.md

 # Set environment variables before testing
 # The Azure subscription ID
-$ export SUBSCRIPTION_ID='...'
+$ export SUBSCRIPTION_ID=$(az account list --query "[?name=='<Azure subscription name>'].id" -otsv)

-# The resource group name
+# The Azure resource group name of the Kubernetes cluster
 $ export RESOURCE_GROUP='...'

-# The client ID of the service principal that the Azure k8s cluster is using
+# The client ID of the service principal that the Azure Kubernetes cluster is using
 $ export AZURE_CLIENT_ID='...'

 $ make e2e